phenomecentre/nPYc-Toolbox/docs/reports.rst

 - Chromatographic peak width, if available (Figure 8)
 - Ion map (Figure 10)

 For several of these parameters (for example, correlation to dilution, RSD), acceptable default values are pre-defined in the configuration SOP, see :doc:`configuration/builtinSOPs` for details.
-If different values are required, these can be set by the user when feature filtering is implemented (see :doc:`featurefiltering` for details).
+If different values are required, these can be set by the user either by modifying the SOP, or during data import, or directly at any point during running the pipeline.
+For more information, see :doc:`Datasets<objects>` and for examples, :doc:`tutorial`.

 The following sections describe how the quality for each of these is assessed.